graemeburton/neat-appspace-noshow/README.md

 ---

 ## Quick Start
+Edit the '.env.example', which contains your private keys file and copy to the '.env' file **Do Not** commit the '.env' to Github
 ```
-bash
+~Bash
-cp .env.example .env			← Edit the .env.example file and copy to the .env file
+cp .env.example .env
 pip install requests pytz python-dotenv
 python neat_appspace_no_show_cleanup.py
 ```